 But the worst part was that I still faced an uncertain future: owing to lawyer's fees, property tax liens and a host of other deductions, I ended up with roughly half the amount I would have net had the transaction wrapped in a timely fashion.
-I can only hope it will be enough to finish the house; I won't know until after I start getting estimates for some of the really big-ticket items, like the doors, windows and roof.
+I could only hope it would be enough to finish the house; I wouldn't know until after I started getting estimates for some of the really big-ticket items, like the doors, windows and roof.

-Plus, things are different than they were back in October 2016, when work on the house ground to a halt.
+Plus, things were different than they were back in October 2016, when work on the house ground to a halt.
 In spite of having Lyme Disease and Sarcoidosis, I was perhaps the fittest I'd been since my early 30s, when I was busy gutting and rebuilding my first home.
-By contrast, I've been nearly immobilized the last two years.
+By contrast, I'd been nearly immobilized for two years.
 Not to mention acutely depressed.
-All the physical gains I'd made building my home have been lost.
+All the physical gains I'd made building my home had been lost.

-I may be able to recover some of my strength and flexibility, but I'll never be back to where I was.
-My knee has become the stopping point: I need a new one, but the likelihood of that happening is vanishingly small.
-And so, as I embark on the last, long leg of the run to get the house done, I'm faced with the fact that I can only manage a few of the items left to do.
-The upside, however, is that the work will be done much more quickly, and perhaps with better quality—assuming I can afford it.
+I might have been able to recover some of my strength and flexibility, but I'd never be back to where I was.
+My knee had become the stopping point: I needed a new one, but the likelihood of that happening was vanishingly small.
+And so, as I embarked on the last, long leg of the run to get the house done, I was faced with the fact that progress would be painfully slow, in more ways than one.

 With my head reduced to oatmeal, I needed a solid action plan.
-Fortunately, I'd already created one, which I've turned into a to-do list that I can keep updated.
-The biggest challenges, however, were readjusting my mind and body from years of inaction to action.
+Fortunately, I'd already created one, which I turned into a to-do list that I can keep updated.
+The biggest challenge, however, was readjusting my mind and body from years of inaction to months of intense action.
 Plus, I had to be prepared for any number of unforeseen speed bumps that would almost certainly pop up along the way.
-Indeed, there have been many—way too many, as far as I'm concerned.
+Indeed, there were many—way too many, starting with electric service.

 Hard Choices Ahead

-Much tighter finances means having to re-think many things.
-One is how much work I'll do myself: it becomes "as much as humanly possible," as I'm forced to tackle stuff I'd considered foregoing.
-The jobs of insulation and floor tiling were the first to be moved back under the "DIY" column, even though they present significant physical challenges.
+Much tighter finances meant having to re-think many things.
+One was how much work I'd do myself: it became "as much as humanly possible," forcing me to tackle stuff I'd considered foregoing.
+The jobs of insulation and floor tiling were the first to be moved back under the DIY column, even though they'd present significant physical challenges.

-The roof will be the biggest single expense.
+The roof was the biggest single expense.
 From day one my choice was standing seam steel.
-But with a 1:12 pitch, it's the only allowable option.
-Professionally installed, I'm looking at $25K.
-DIY installation would only knock off about $5K, and given that the panels weigh about 70 pounds each, it's not going to happen.
-Plus, I've never done steel roofing before, so the potential of screwing up is pretty high; I'd much rather invest additional capital in making sure it's done right.
+But with a 1:12 pitch, it was also the only allowable option, which meant I couldn't switch to significantly cheaper asphalt shingles.
+Professionally installed, I was looking at $25K.
+DIY installation would only knock off about $5K, and since I'd never done steel roofing before, the potential of screwing up was pretty high; I much preferred investing the additional capital to ensure it was done right.

-Among many other things, it now has me reconsidering my choice of exterior sheathing.
-Just before the real estate deal was settled, I'd chosen standing seam steel for the siding to match the roof.
-But the siding could run between $10K and $15K, professionally installed.
-Changing my selection criteria to "most economical" means DIY faux board and batten, which I'd used for the Epiphany.
-It's really just cheap grooved exterior plywood with pressure-treated slats applied over the grooves to make it look like board and batten.
-Total projected cost would be less than $2K.
-I can live with that.
+Among other things, I reconsidered my choice of siding.
+Before the real estate deal was settled, I'd chosen standing seam steel to match the roof.
+But that could run as much as $15K.
+Changing my selection criteria to "most economical" meant DIY "faux board and batten," which I'd used for the Epiphany.
+It's really just cheap grooved exterior plywood (a.k.a.
+T-111) with pressure-treated slats applied over the grooves.
+Total projected cost was less than $2K.
+I could live with that.

-One thing I refuse to do myself is sheetrock.
-Even though I have the skills, I cannot handle the rock, even with a good knee.
+One thing I refused to do myself—then or now—was sheetrock.
+Even though I possess the skills to do it, I could no longer handle the sheets—even with a good knee.
 It is brutal, punishing work, especially ceilings.
-For a few thousand I can have it all done painlessly, and in just a few days.
-Plus, I'm lousy at compounding, so it will look infinitely better done by pros.
+For a few thousand I can have it all done painlessly, and in just a few days instead of weeks.
+Plus, I suck at compounding, so it would look infinitely better done by pros.

-Other hard choices include things like the appliances: Currently I'm looking at over $13K worth, making it a source of considerable consternation.
-They aren't top-of-the-line models, but they're not budget-conscious, either.
-But if I change certain selections, it will almost certainly involve some re-framing.
-A lot of online comparison-shopping lies ahead.
+Other hard choices included things like the appliances: I was looking at over $10K worth, making it a source of considerable consternation.
+They weren't top-of-the-line models, but they weren't budget-conscious, either.
+But if I changed certain selections, it would almost certainly involve some re-framing.
+A lot of online comparison-shopping lay ahead.